Blog content updated: March 24, 2022

 Manage healthcare costs

 With the rising costs of healthcare services, many of today’s seniors are opting to “age in place,” and remain in their homes rather than relocating to a senior community, assisted living facility or smaller house.
-The funds received from a reverse mortgage can help make it all possible.
+The funds from a reverse mortgage can help make it all possible.

 Establish a financial safety net

-While the market is down, there’s a way to help you avoid readjusting your retirement lifestyle.
+When markets go down, there’s a way to help you avoid readjusting your retirement lifestyle.
 By proactively taking out a reverse mortgage in early retirement years, you’ll have access to an additional funding source that doesn’t depend on the stock market.

 Want to learn more?
 Contact the Longbridge team today to see how we can help you improve your retirement plan.